SanzharBissenali/MyGarden/content/Physics, Electricity and Magnetism/Math in Physics.md

 It states that it is impossible to construct a static electric field that will hold a charge at a *stable* equilibrium.
 One way to prove it is to use Gauss's law; walk through the proof (2).
 The second proof involves *the property* of a potential function.

 Stable equilibrium example - sphere of uniformly distributed negative charge and two protons inside.
 Why *Earnshaw's* theorem "fails" (it doesn't fail actually)?

+### Quick reminder
+---
+Recall the definitions of divergence and curl, and the way to arrive at them.
+Then, think about the Stokes' and Gauss's theorems.
+Understanding the definitions makes the theorems straightforward.
+(If you forgot, then look at Chapter 2.7, 2.8 & 2.14, 2.15).